Google services that capture your personal data, and alternatives

 Google Store

-Google is now investing in hardware, its strategy is to extend the capture of your personal data by going further in personalizing the user experience.
-The “virtuous” circle: your personal data and Google’s machine learning make it possible to offer a better user experience, so Google sells its gadgets better, which allows it to capture even more personal data.
+Google is now investing in hardware.
+Its strategy is to extend the capture of your personal data by pushing personalization of the user experience even further.
+The “virtuous” circle: your personal data and Google's machine learning make for a better user experience, so Google sells more of its gadgets, which lets it capture even more personal data.

 Pixel smartphones

-It is the continuation of Nexus, but Google now wants to manage the smartphone end-to-end (it bought part of HTC for this).
-After the failed experience of buying Motorola (later sold to Lenovo), we can wonder if Google has a chance of making it a commercial success, but it is interesting to observe the new features that are first introduced on the Pixel (cf. Google Duplex).
-Lots of alternatives here, but we will avoid Android phones with the Google suite.
+The successor to Nexus, except that Google now wants to control the smartphone end to end (it bought part of HTC to do so).
+After the failed Motorola acquisition (later sold off to Lenovo), one might wonder whether Google has any chance of turning this into a commercial success, but it is worth watching the new features that debut on the Pixel (cf. Google Duplex).
+Plenty of alternatives here, but steer clear of Android phones bundled with the Google suite.

 The Nest suite

-Acquired by Google in 2014, Nest produces Thermostats, smoke detectors and connected cameras.
-Here, Google is installing surveillance capitalism within homes.
-Connected alternatives exist, but it is difficult to find those that do not capture your personal data (no end-to-end encryption).
+Acquired by Google in 2014, Nest makes thermostats, smoke detectors and smart cameras.
+Here Google is installing surveillance capitalism in the very heart of the home.
+Smart alternatives exist, but it is hard to find ones that do not capture your personal data (no end-to-end encryption).

 Google Home products

-Rebranded Google Nest and so now included in the Nest suite, they all incorporate the Google Assistant, Google's spy, competitor to Amazon Alexa, which listens to your home 24/7 with its ultra-efficient microphones.
-Who says assistant also means spying among the competition, Amazon Alexa and even Apple Siri.
-Your most intimate conversations can be listened to by contract workers because they often start by mistake: the assistant that respects your privacy does not exist.
+Rebranded Google Nest and therefore now part of the Nest suite, they all embed Google Assistant, Google's bug, a rival to Amazon Alexa, which listens in on your home 24/7 with its highly effective microphones.
+Where there is an assistant there is a bug on the competition's side too, with Amazon Alexa and even Apple Siri.
+Your most intimate conversations can be listened to by contractors, since these devices often switch on by mistake: the privacy-friendly assistant does not exist.

 Fitbit

-Google's latest purchase, which is interested in your health and therefore now tracks your physical exercises.
-Here, bet on Apple if you need a gadget but want to protect your personal data.
+Google's latest purchase, turning its attention to your health and so now tracking your workouts.
+Here, go with Apple if you need a gadget but want to protect your personal data.

 Advertising services